bjarneo/pixel.nvim/README.md

 - **Lightweight**: Minimal overhead with no GUI color definitions
 - **Consistent**: Your Neovim theme will always match your terminal aesthetic

+## State
+This project is currently in the preliminary stage, and adjustments are expected to be made.

 ## How It Works

 ### ANSI Color Mapping